-INTERNATIONAL BOXING FEDERATION AFRICAMIDDLE EAST, ARABIAN & PERSIAN GULF SATURDAY 06, 2013 - Botswana’s Minister for Environment and Tourism Hon.
+INTERNATIONAL BOXING FEDERATION AFRICA, MIDDLE EAST, ARABIAN & PERSIAN GULF - SATURDAY 06, 2013 - Botswana’s Minister for Environment and Tourism Hon.
 Tshekedi Khama (seeing in the attached photo with the IBF/Africa President Onesmo Ngowi) pledged his government’s support to the success of "IBF Sports Tourism Program" for African countries.

 Hon.
 Tshekedi Khama assured the IBF/Africa President, Onesmo Ngowi of his government's support towards the development of "Sports Tourism" to Africa as one of sustainable by-products of tourism sector.